If you are planning a trip to Rome and are wondering whether touring the Vatican Museums is something to consider, the simple answer is YES.

 Plan in at least half a day to see the highlights of the museum.
-Be selective about what you see but then take the time to really appreciate the awesomeness.
+Be selective about what you see when touring the Vatican but then take the time to really appreciate the awesomeness.
 It’s best if you can join a tour as this will help you get your time organised and see the most beautiful things on offer.

 To get to the Sistine Chapel without any shortcuts you will walk for one hour without stopping.